benjaminmordaunt/sdv-hackathon-cfg3/README.md

 While interaction between RAUC and Xen has not been verified as of yet, I do not foresee issues with integration. `xen,uefi-binary` will be pointed to a grub2-efi which should then operate as if Xen does not exist.
 However, we will need to make sure multiple xvda block devices are made available for the A/B rootfs switching feature.

+### Leda under EFI

+By default, Eclipse Leda depends on the U-Boot bootloader from `meta-raspberrypi`, which we are not using as the Raspberry Pi 4 has been configured with SystemReady SR UEFI firmware.
+We therefore expect to boot Leda using ArmVirtXen EFI.
+This maintains the ability to use GRUB2, and therefore the RAUC tooling.
+A new Kickstart file for building a grub2-efi-based `/boot` partition will therefore need to be created under `meta-leda`'s BSP layer.
+I imagine this will be closely related to the [existing configuration for x86 QEMU](https://github.com/eclipse-leda/meta-leda/blob/b738899c3e9b9f8b34e3b528266b9b97d13a739a/meta-leda-distro/wic/qemux86-grub-efi.wks).